Law Enforcement

 PROSECUTOR NOTIFICATION FORM

-In accordance with sections 2929.42, 3719.12, and 3719.121 of the Ohio Revised Code, a prosecutor is required to report certain information regarding the criminal conviction of a licensee or registrant of the State of Ohio Board of Pharmacy.
+In accordance with sections 2929.42, 3719.12, and 3719.121 of the Ohio Revised Code, a prosecutor is required to report certain information regarding the criminal conviction of a licensee or registrant of the Ohio Board of Pharmacy.
 To assist prosecutors in reporting this information, the Board has developed the following reporting form.

 Naloxone for Law Enforcement

-Controlled Substances Reference Table
+Controlled Substances Reference Tables

 In addition, the table indicates the number of the finished dosage unit that constitutes bulk amount according to division (D) of section 2925.01 of the Ohio Revised Code.